Apocalypsor/SmartDNS-GFWList/README.md

 # Docker for [Overture](https://github.com/shawn1m/overture)

-GFW List and China IP List as well as overture wil; be automatically updated!
+GFW List and China IP List as well as Overture will be automatically updated!

 ## Usage:
 1. Download `docker-compose.yaml`